Constitution and Bylaws of the

 - When a member of this Association is convicted of a felony involving dishonesty or moral turpitude, or a misdemeanor involving theft, embezzlement or misappropriation of funds;

-- When a member of this Association has been disbarred or suspended by the highest court of a state in which he or she is licensed, or resigns in the face of disciplinary proceedings;
+- When a member of this Association has been disbarred, or suspended for more than thirty (30) days by the highest court or the highest disciplinary body of a state in which he/she is licensed, or resigns in the face of disciplinary proceedings;

-- When a member of this Association is found, after hearing or by personal admission, to have harassed or discriminated against an employee, volunteer, or other member of ABOTA.
+- When a member of this Association is found to have harassed or discriminated against an ABOTA employee, volunteer, or other member of ABOTA.

-- Membership shall be automatically terminated upon failure of a member to pay his or her dues or assessments within twelve (12) months of the due date thereof, as provided for more fully in the Bylaws.
+- Membership shall be automatically terminated upon failure of a member to pay his or her dues or assessments within ten (10) months of the due date thereof, as provided for more fully in the Bylaws.
 Such termination shall not require an expulsion vote by the National Board or the member’s local chapter.

 ARTICLE IV